This article is sponsored by the Ottawa Real Estate Board.

 “Realtor” is not a job description.
 It is a trademark of the Canadian Real Estate Association and stands for service, competence and high ethical practice.
 Ottawa’s Commercial Realtors are members of a local Commercial Services Network.
 They advise, recommend, caution and counsel their clients with a level of expertise that brings value to any transaction.
 They offer services in providing appraisals, sales and acquisitions, representing tenants and landlords, investment purchases and property management.

 Commercial listings are also uploaded to Realtor.ca where they reach a global audience.
 Realtor.ca is a marketing site operated by the Canadian Real Estate Association.
-It can be access by anyone.
+It can be accessed by anyone.
 Realtor.ca boasts 264 million visitors in 2018 and 5.3 billion page views.
 Only Realtors have access to the MLS System, and only Realtors can post listings on the MLS System.